+Chris has recently taken up the reins as Chair of the Trust.
 Eight Years ago Chris retired from his successful career in advertising as an Art Director and Creative Director of Colenso and Clemenger BBDO.
 Throughout his career he has won many local and international awards and travelled the world to chair several award juries.
 He is now a full time artist and has been a finalist in the Wallace art awards.
 Chris brings to the Trust his great understanding of the art world, his creative strategising skills and a talent for public speaking and captivating presentations.

-Art & Sculpture has been a major part of Peter’s life since the 1960’s when he started collecting and trading in works by established NZ artists.
+Art and sculpture has been a major part of Peter’s life since the 1960’s when he started collecting and trading in works by established NZ artists.
 He founded Ferner Galleries in 1980 and now has a personal art collection of over 800 works.
 Peter brings a wealth of knowledge and experience that is invaluable to the Trust.
 His passion for art now sees him travelling the world, viewing and photographing art and sculpture and bringing back new ideas and inspiration with him.

 With a Bachelor of Applied Arts degree and her deep involvement in the Taupo art community, it is clear that Christine has always been passionate about the arts.
 She and her husband Lynden have been owners of Lava Glass — the vibrant café, gallery, and glass-blowing studio — since 2002, later adding a glass sculpture garden.
 Christine’s knowledge and patience in dealing with funding and grants applications as well as her hands on approach is invaluable to the Trust.

 Growing up in Taupo, Penny developed a life-long passion for the arts.
-After spending her 20s gaining a Bachelor of Design, travelling, and working overseas, she returned home and is now a graphic designer for Legend and a mum to a very lively three-year-old boy.
+After spending her 20s gaining a Bachelor of Design, travelling, and working overseas, she returned home and is now a graphic designer for Legend and a mum to a very lively six-year-old boy.
 Among Penny’s many talents, building brand awareness, her creative problem solving skills and experience with different communication channels are where she is most valuable to the Trust.